swissspidy/performant-translations/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2.0 =

-Fixed a minor regression when assembling file paths to look up.
+Bumps the minimum WordPress version to 6.5.